Europe - Florence

 HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

-The capital city of the Italian region of Tuscany is also its most populous, with approximately 382,000 inhabitants, expanding to more than 1.5 million over the greater metropolitan area.
+The capital city of the Italian region of Tuscany is also its most populous, with approximately 368,000 inhabitants as of January 2024, expanding to more than 988,000 over the greater metropolitan area.
 Florence was declared a World Heritage Site by UNESCO in 1982.
 The city is noted for its culture, Renaissance art and architecture, monuments and numerous museums and art galleries, including the Uffizi Gallery and the Palazzo Pitti.
 Florence benefits from a strong fashion sector, with the likes of Roberto Cavalli, Salvatore Ferragamo and Emilio Pucci all based in the greater city area.
-Florence hosts the biannual Pitti Imagine fair at the Fortezza da Basso in January and June every year.
+Florence hosts the biannual Pitti Imagine fair at the Fortezza da Basso in January and June, every year.

 The city’s hotel market is characterised by small properties and a proportional lack of international operators, as many hotels are independent or part of a regional brand or group.
-Barriers to entry are extremely high owing to most of the city centre’s buildings being listed, making conversions very costly.
-The current Florence hotel pipeline consists of seven projects, which are expected to bring 1,240 rooms to the city’s hotel market.
-These hotels, which are all in the construction phase, include two independent hotels opening in April and October 2023, as well as five branded hotels: the 118-room Ruby Hotel Florenz, opening in 2023; the 82-room Collegio alla Querce Auberge Resorts Collection (opening in June 2024); the 550-room Social Hub Belfiore (June 2024); the Social Hub Florence Manifattura Tabacchi (January 2024) and the 119-room W Florence (May 2024).
+Barriers to entry are extremely high on account of most of the city centre’s buildings being listed, making conversions very costly.
+Florence’s current hotel pipeline consists of seven projects, which are expected to bring around 1,200 rooms to the city’s hotel market.
+The future hotels, all but one of which are in the construction phase, include one independent hotel opening in April 2025 and six branded hotels: the 118-room Anglo American Hotel by Curio Collection by Hilton, recently reopened in April 2024 following a full refurbishment and a rebranding, the 118-room Ruby Bea Florence (opening July 2024), the 121-room A&O Florence hostel (opening September 2024), the 82-room Collegio alla Querce (opening 2024), the 550-room Social Hub Belfiore (opening early 2025) and the W Florence with 120 rooms (April 2025).

-Hotel transactions in Florence rebounded strongly in 2021, mostly driven by international private investors.
+The hotel transactions space in Florence was very strong in 2021, mostly driven by international private investors.
 The 212-room Hilton Metropole and 121-room Hilton Garden Inn Novoli were acquired by British investment firm Pygmalion Capital in April 2021 for an undisclosed amount.
-Real estate investor Hines acquired the regeneration project of the Manifattura Tabacchi in December 2021 for €80 million and intends to develop new student housing with more than 500 beds.
+Real estate investor Hines acquired the regeneration project of the Manifattura Tabacchi in December 2021 for €80 million with the intention of developing new student housing with more than 500 beds.
 Other transactions include the sale of the 115-room NH Anglo American in April 2021 to Castello SGR and the 173-room 25hours in November 2021 to Invesco.
-No hotel transactions took place in Florence in 2022.
+No hotel transactions took place in Florence in 2022 or 2023.

-Overall, our HVI analysis indicates a value increase of 4.9% per key in Florence in 2022 compared to 2021 – values per room remain 8% below the 2019 values for this market.
-The pace of recovery for this market will continue to be supported by its strong leisure base and high barriers to entry.
-Whilst the pool of investable assets in this market is small, we expect the ongoing momentum in the Italian hotel markets to continue to drive investment into Florence in the form of capital expenditure and asset acquisitions in the short to medium term as opportunities arise.
+Overall, our HVI analysis indicates a value increase of 4.7% per key in Florence in 2023 compared to 2022 – values per room remain 4.1% below the 2019 values for this market.
+The performance for this market should continue to be supported by its strong leisure base and high barriers to entry.

 Change In Value For Market: (€Euro)